jfreissmann/heatpumps/README.md

 # heatpumps

-Steady-state simulation of design and partload operation of generically configurable heat pump topologies.
+Steady-state simulation of design and partload operation of a wide collection of heat pump topologies.

 ## Key Features